cloudify-cosmo/docs.getcloudify.org/content/plugins/vsphere.md

 * `port` vCenter port for SDK (443 by default).
 * `datacenter_name` datacenter name.
 * `resource_pool_name` name of a resource pool.
 If you do not wish to use a resource pool this must be set to 'Resources' as this is the base resource pool on vSphere.
+* `auto_placement`
-* `auto_placement` signifies whether to use vSphere's auto-placement instead of the plugin's.
-Must be true if you are using clusters. (false by default).
+    Must be true if you are using clusters.
+    This is deprecated.
+    In future releases the plugin will always determine where to place the VM.
 * `certificate_path` is the path to the PEM encoded certificate for the vCenter, which will be used to verify the SSL connection.
   This is only supported on Python 2.7.9+.